v-jerkin/hooverbot/README.md

 1. Copy the files from this repo's `wwwroot` folder into the Visual Studio project's `wwwroot` folder.
 These files contain the bot's user interface and client-side logic.

 1. Make sure the project builds and runs.
 With the project running, try your bot in the [emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).
 Just double-click the `.bot` file in Visual Studio.

+**NOTE:** The `.bot` file is encrypted.
+The first time you open your bot in the Emulator, you'll be prompted for your bot secret; it's the same secret you previously pasted into `appsettings.json`.

 Running the project also opens the Web Chat app in a browser.
 This app connects to a version of the bot running in the Azure cloud.
-It won't work until you publish the bot to Azure.
+It won't work until you publish the bot.
 For now, use the emulator to test unpublished versions of your bot.
+There are a few more things to do before the bot is ready to publish.

 ## Hooking up Web Chat